How much does a PCR test for coronavirus cost?

 How and where to have a PCR test before travelling or expatriating?

-Before you leave, and even before you book an appointment for a test, find out the precise instructions for the country you’re planning to visit.
-Instructions and deadlines for negative PCR tests vary from one destination to another.
-Ideally, you should book an appointment several weeks before your departure, so that the laboratory can guarantee you a result valid no more than 72 hours before your departure.
+Before you leave, and even before you book an appointment for a test, find out the precise instructions for the country you wish to visit.
+Instructions and deadlines for PCR-negative tests vary from destination to destination.
+Ideally, you should book an appointment several weeks before your departure, so that the laboratory can guarantee you a valid result no more than 72 hours before your departure.
 Remember that some countries require a negative PCR test result no more than 3 days old.
 This is also generally the case for airline boarding.
 Depending on the country, to obtain a visa, a negative PCR test may be required, or a negative result from a serological test or a rapid diagnostic test (TROD).
-However, as mentioned above, this can vary from country to country and airline to airline, so be sure to check with them beforehand.
+However, as mentioned above, this may vary from country to country and airline to airline, so it’s a good idea to check with them beforehand.
 To carry out a PCR test, follow the same procedure: go to a medical analysis laboratory, hospital or temporary sampling point.
-To speed things up, make an appointment by first asking about their conditions, deadlines, rates and availability, and specifying that you need them to fly.
+To speed things up, make an appointment by first asking about their conditions, deadlines, fees and availability, and specifying that you need the test for your flight.
 Bring a copy of your plane ticket to your appointment, specifying that it is urgent in order to be given priority.
-Once you have received your results, please check that the result date is within 3 days of the boarding date.
+Once you’ve received your results, make sure that the results date is within 3 days of the boarding date.

 Are PCR tests priced differently in different countries?

 The price of a PCR test will vary from country to country.
-Here are a few examples from Europe, Asia, America and the Middle East.
-If you identify with one of these countries, we still advise you to check with the authorities in your host country about the procedure to follow if you want to be tested, and about the current price of the test.
+Here are some examples of countries in Europe, Asia, America and the Middle East.
+If you identify yourself with one of these countries, we still advise you to ask the authorities in your host country about the procedure to follow if you want to be tested, and the current price of the test.
 Whatever the country, healthcare costs abroad are always high, even after currency conversion.
-To help you avoid spending a fortune on healthcare costs, Mondassur can cover you with its international health insurance, which covers risks linked to epidemics such as Covid-19.
+To avoid spending a fortune on healthcare costs, Mondassur can cover you with its international health insurance, which covers risks linked to epidemics such as Covid-19.

 North and South America

-In the United States, all medical services are subject to a fee.
+In the United States, you have to pay for all medical services.
 Even if you have local health insurance, it will only reimburse part of your expenses.
-You will have to pay the rest of the fees, which are still very high.
-The price of a PCR test in the USA varies widely depending on the city, state and laboratory where you are tested.
-This can range from $40 to over $400, with $400 no longer being a reasonable amount.
-Please note that these prices correspond to the PCR test alone, and do not take into account other costs associated with a visit to the doctor, medication or a trip to the emergency room.
+You’ll have to pay the rest of the costs, which are still very high.
+The price of a PCR test in the USA varies widely, depending on the city, state and laboratory where you are tested.
+It can range from $40 to over $400, with $400 no longer being a reasonable amount.
+Please note that these prices are for the PCR test alone, and do not take into account other costs such as a visit to the doctor, medication or a trip to the emergency room.

-In Quebec (Canada), healthcare costs are also very high.
-As Canada shares a border with the United States, there are many similarities in the way they operate, particularly in terms of health, drug and hospital costs.
+In Quebec (part of Canada), healthcare costs are also very high.
+As Canada borders the United States, there are many similarities between the two countries, particularly in terms of healthcare, drug and hospital costs.
 For the PCR test, costs vary according to the laboratory that studies the samples.
-For example, at the Santé Voyage l’Escale clinic, costs range from $120 to $200 Canadian.
-At the Med Future clinic, you can expect to pay CAD$215 for an in-clinic PCR test and CAD$185 for an in-clinic serological test.
-At the Med Future clinic, reservations are made online and group prices are available for corporations.
-In addition to the cost of the test, you’ll need to pay for an appointment with a general practitioner, hospitalization or any other additional expenses.
+For example, at the Santé Voyage l’Escale clinic, you’ll need between 120 and 200 Canadian dollars.
+At the Med Future clinic, a PCR test in the clinic costs CAD$215, and a serological test in the clinic CAD$185.
+At Med Future, reservations are made online, and group prices are available for corporations.
+The cost of an appointment with a general practitioner, hospitalization or any other additional expenses must be added to the price of the test.

 In Latin America

 Prices vary widely from country to country.
-In some countries, PCR testing is free, but not all.
-There is a charge for testing in private laboratories.
+In some countries, the PCR test is free, but this is not the case in all.
+In particular, the test is not free when performed in private laboratories.
 In any case, check with the Ministry of Health or local authorities in the country where you live to avoid unpleasant surprises.
-Here are a few examples of South American countries:
+Here are a few examples from South American countries:

-– In Argentina, PCR tests are performed free of charge.
+– In Argentina, PCR tests are carried out free of charge.
 The country’s Ministry of Health is in the process of increasing the number of laboratories authorized to carry out tests.

 – In Brazil, the National Complementary Health Agency (ANS) has made PCR testing compulsory for beneficiaries of health plans.
-This means that people with health insurance don’t have to pay anything for a test.
-If you don’t have health insurance, check with the relevant authorities.
+This means that people with health insurance do not have to pay for the test.
+If you do not have health insurance, please contact the relevant authorities.

-– In Ecuador, private laboratories can carry out the PCR test at a cost of around US$120.
-One of the laboratories, Interlab, treats patients either with supplies from the public health and social services system at a cost of US$80, or with supplies from a private doctor at a cost of US$120.
+– In Ecuador, private laboratories can perform the PCR test for a fee of around US$120.
+One of these laboratories, Interlab, treats patients either with supplies from the public health and social services system at a cost of US$80, or with supplies from a private doctor at a cost of US$120.
 In Guayaquil, where 70% of people are infected, the health system has collapsed and residents have decided to carry out their own PCR tests.

 – In Uruguay, the Ministry of Public Health provides free PCR tests.
 In the private sector, you’ll have to pay 6,000 Uruguayan pesos, or around US$141.
-Please note that the cost of taking the sample must be added to the price of the test.
+Please note that the cost of the test does not include sample collection.
 Be sure to ask for the final price when you arrive or make an appointment.

 – In Paraguay, the Ministry of Health also provides free tests.
-Otherwise, the two laboratories San Roque and Curie have been authorized to carry out the PCR test for a price of around US$100.
+Alternatively, the two laboratories San Roque and Curie have been authorized to carry out PCR tests at a cost of around US$100.

 – In the Dominican Republic, the price of a PCR laboratory test is around 5,500 Dominican pesos, or around US$94.

-– Finally, in Mexico, private laboratories charge up to 3,400 Mexican pesos (around US$158) for Coronavirus detection.
-This is the case, for example, of the Olarte and Biomédica de Referencia laboratories.
-The latter had in fact been suspended by the Ministry of Health until he fulfilled the necessary conditions to carry out the tests.
+– Finally, in Mexico, private laboratories charge up to 3,400 Mexican pesos (around $158 US) for Coronavirus detection.
+This is the case, for example, of Olarte and Biomédica de Referencia laboratories.
+The latter had in fact been suspended by the Ministry of Health until it fulfilled the conditions required to carry out the tests.

 In Europe

-As far as Europe is concerned, prices also vary widely from country to country.
+In Europe, too, prices vary widely from country to country.
 Here are a few country examples:

-– In Belgium, the government has decided to make PCR testing free of charge for all patients, whether they are symptom-free, have Covid-19 symptoms or are at risk.
+– In Belgium, the government has decided to make the PCR test free of charge for all patients, whether they have no symptoms, have Covid-19 symptoms or are at risk.

-– In Germany, the PCR test is free of charge if requested by a doctor or local health office, or if the person has Covid-19 symptoms.
-However, to obtain results within 24 hours, you will have to pay €172.
-Private centers charge for the PCR test, and prices vary from center to center.
+– In Germany, the PCR test is free if requested by a doctor or local health office, or if the person has Covid-19 symptoms.
+However, to obtain results within 24 hours, the cost is €172.
+Private centers charge for the PCR test, and prices vary according to the center.
 For example, the tests run by the prestigious Charité Hospital in Berlin cost between €200 and €300 each.
-This price includes development and production only, but does not include the cost of administration by qualified healthcare personnel.
+This price only includes development and production, but does not take into account the cost of administration by qualified healthcare personnel.

-– In Italy, in the province of Lazio (Rome), the PCR test costs around €13.
-In other provinces of the country, if you go through the private health system, the price of a PCR test varies between €50 and €80.
+– In Italy, in the province of Lazio (Rome), a PCR test costs around €13.
+In other Italian provinces, if you go through the private healthcare system, the price of a PCR test varies between €50 and €80.
 In Lombardy (Milan) and Emilia-Romagna (Bologna), the price of a PCR test can reach €130.

 – In Spain, a PCR test costs between €130 and €240.
-It is possible to be tested in laboratories, screening centers and hospitals.
-However, if you are an expatriate in Spain, don’t hesitate to contact the relevant authorities to find out more, particularly about testing and pricing conditions.
+It is possible to be tested in laboratories, testing centers and hospitals.
+However, if you are an expatriate in Spain, don’t hesitate to contact the relevant authorities to find out more, particularly about testing conditions and fees.

 – In the UK, private companies offer in-clinic or home testing to speed up the process.
-The price can go up to £350 for a test carried out by a health professional.
-For example, the London Doctors Clinic sends a test kit with a ready-to-use swab direct to the home for £189 including postage.
-This kit provides results within 3 days of the test being returned to the clinic.
-Assured Screening, a pharmaceutical laboratory based in County Durham, offers the same type of test at home, or in the Barnard Castle test center, for £109.
-The Private Harley Street Clinic website also offers swab kits that can be ordered and delivered direct to your home for £250.
-A consultation with a homecare professional will cost £350.
-According to the company, results are delivered between 20 and 48 hours after return.
+The price can still be as high as £350 for a test carried out by a health professional.
+For example, the London Doctors Clinic sends a test kit with a ready-to-use swab directly to the home for £189 including postage.
+Results are available within 3 days of the test being returned to the clinic.
+Assured Screening, a pharmaceutical laboratory based in County Durham, offers the same type of test at home, or at the Barnard Castle test center, for £109.
+The Private Harley Street Clinic website also offers swab kits to be ordered and delivered direct to your home for £250.
+A consultation by a healthcare professional at home will cost £350.
+According to the company, results are provided between 20 and 48 hours after return.
 Other laboratories and clinics offering similar services include DocTap for £129 (+£15 for a professional consultation), Doctorcall for £160 (+£157 for a doctor’s visit), CityDoc for £175, London Global Practice for £315, Medinow for £125 and Private Coronavirus Tests for £149.

 If you take the Eurostar, you will be obliged to buy a “pack” to carry out the necessary PCR tests, which greatly increases the price of the ticket, so think twice before spending a few days in the UK…